 Lame: You can score bread with any very shape knife, but you will soon find a lame is thinner and much easier for slashing a loaf’s surface.
 Scoring bread (also know as slashing or docking) bread dough just before it goes into the oven allows the dough expand in the oven without in a controlled way.
 It also lets moisture escape from the dough as it bakes.

-Mixing Bowls: personally I prefer stainless steel, but others like plastic with lids and there are wooden bowls large enough too.
+Mixing Bowls: personally I prefer to mix in my bulk container, that way there is less clean up.
+But for big jobs I use stainless steel.
+Others like plastic with lids and there are wooden bowls large enough too.

 “A favorite of artisan bakers for raising bread dough.
 The basket coils provide a beautiful shape and pattern for a traditional hearth loaf look.”— Breadtopia

-Thermometer: a meat thermometer works just fine to check and see if your bread has 200°F internal temperature before taking it from the oven.
-There is a good selection on the internet; I chose the Kizen Instant Read Meat Thermometer because the numbers were bigger.
+Thermometer: a meat thermometer works just fine to check and see if your bread has 200°F (93°C) internal temperature before taking it from the oven.
+There is a good selection on the internet.
+Personally my choice are Thermapens and Alarm cooking Thermometers from ThermoWorks.

 In the comment section below tell us what your favorite kitchen tools are, why you love them and where you got them from.